crosswalk-project/crosswalk-developer-tools-eclipse-plugin/README.md

 ## Usage ##

-Configuration for Android SDk and Crosswalk
+Configuration for Android SDK and Crosswalk

     Before start using the plugin, it's needed to set up the path for the Android SDK and Crosswalk.
     We provide a very simple way to do that as below: